Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Removed unused Weapon constructor and removed "ability" parameter from the constructor
 - Removed "forPlayer" parameter from Drops and Spells constructors
 - Player can now only hold two weapons.
 They can quickly switch between the two now and new weapons get swapped out for the currently held one.
+- Added support for passive items on Inventory screen and revamped it to work with new player weapon scheme